sqreen/node_engine_bench/article.md

 ## conclusion

+If you are concerned by the security of your Node.js applications, you can take a look at [Sqreen](https://sqreen.io) which revolutionizes the way engineering teams protect apps from intrusions & data loss.

 This benchmark was incredibly fun to run, and I will plan to keep it updated in the future with newer versions of Node.js and more code patterns.
 As Sqreen Node.js engineer, I am extremely concerned about performances.
 The agent We have build has the smallest performance impact possible over our client's application.
 Knowing what code patterns are the fastest is a critical part of my job.